Qrome/marquee-scroller/README.md

 <JsonStreamingParser.h> --> https://github.com/squix78/json-streaming-parser

 Note ArduinoJson (version 5.13.1) is now included as a library file in version 2.7 and later.

+## Building with Platformio.
+Just open project with `Visual Studio` or any other IDE  that have `Platformio` installed.

+Platformio.ini file should be recognized and all dependecies downloaded upon build.

+Note !
+There is issue with Windows that prevents from building when path is too long - you need to move your project to root folder in order to download all dependecies.

 ## Initial Configuration
 Starting with version 2.0 editing the **Settings.h** file is optional.
 All API Keys are now managed in the Web Interface except for the GeoNames Key.
 It is not required to edit the Settings.h file before loading and running the code.